-This year, as part of our effort to strengthen our shared GuideWell culture and culture of compliance, we're expanding the Code of Ethical Business Conduct (Code of Conduct) across the GuideWell enterprise.
-This Code of Conduct is a valuable resource that guides us to conduct business ethically and in accordance with our Enterprise values as we advance health together.
+Over the last year, as part of our effort to strengthen our shared GuideWell culture of compliance and ethics, we adopted a universal Code of Ethical Business Conduct (Code of Conduct) across the enterprise.

+This resource serves as a valuable tool to guide us to conduct business ethically and in accordance with laws and our values.